The Benefits of Hibiscus, Amla and Methi for hair - Unlock the benefits of age-old secrets for beautiful hair

 Amla is rich in Vitamin E, which is a great conditioner for the hair.
 It helps reduce frizz in hair strands, leaving hair smooth and silky.
 As it replenishes hydration to the hair and locks in moisture, which ensures it is manageable and tangle-free.

-Fenugreek, also known as methi, has been utilised by Chinese and Ayurvedic medicinal systems for ages and can be found in both kitchen pantries and medicine cabinets around the world as a staple cure for various ailments.
-It is usually consumed in powder or seed form- it is said to be one of the world's oldest medicinal herbs, with roots in India and Northern Africa.
+Methi or Fenugreek, is one of the world's oldest medicinal herbs.
+Used in both kitchen pantries and medicine cabinets around the world as a staple cure for various ailments.
+It is usually consumed in powder or seed form.

-Fenugreek seeds are high in iron and protein, which are two important nutrients for hair growth and strength.
-They also have a special blend of plant compounds, such as flavonoids and saponins.
-Because of their anti-inflammatory and antifungal properties, these chemicals are thought to promote hair growth.
+It has a special blend of plant compounds, such as flavonoids and saponins, and these chemicals promote hair growth because of their anti-inflammatory and antifungal properties.
 Fenugreek powder can reduce shedding by lowering inflammation in the hair follicle, which is the cause of some types of hair loss.
-Fenugreek powder is high in vitamins A, K, and C, as well as folic acid, potassium, calcium, iron, and protein, all of which are necessary for hair growth.

-Fenugreek is high in protein and amino acids, which aid in the healing of damaged hair shafts caused by dehydration, heat styling, chemicals, UV damage, or colour treatments.
+Fenugreek aids the damaged hair shafts caused by dehydration, heat styling, chemicals, UV damage, or color treatments.
 It promotes thicker hair growth by improving cuticle integration in the hair shaft.
-Moreover, Fenugreek has a mucilaginous fibre that absorbs a lot of water.
-The mucilaginous fiber helps preserve the moisture barrier in your hair strands, resulting in improved shine and a softer texture.
+Moreover, Fenugreek has a mucilaginous fiber that absorbs a lot of water that preserves the moisture barrier in your hair strands which results in improved shine and a softer texture.

-The potassium in fenugreek seeds helps to prevent hair from greying prematurely.
-It also has lecithin, which helps to nourish the hair.
-Fenugreek, when combined with amla, is a great home hair pack for dark, lustrous hair.
+Potassium in Fenugreek seed contains Potassium and lecithin.
+Potassium prevents hair from graying prematurely and lecithin nourishes the hair.
+Also, when combined with Amla, is a great home hair pack for dark, lustrous hair.